In this article

-Does checking your credit report harm your credit score?
+Does checking your credit report affect your credit score?

 Think you've got credit scoring down?
 Here's 7 surprising things that won't affect your credit score or report.